caiosabadin/notes/sass/tutorial.md

 ## Placeholders ##

-Placeholders are special selectors that begun with a percent symbol.
+Placeholders are special selectors preceded by a percent symbol.

-Their content are always discarded by the compiler, hence never appearing in the final CSS:
+Their content is always discarded by the compiler, hence never appearing in the final CSS:

 ```scss
 @charset 'utf-8';